Medicinal gasses - questions and answers

 YES, the rules for industrial manufacturing of medicinal gases also apply to hospitals’ manufacturing.
 Hospitals which manufacture medicinal gases must therefore have an authorisation in accordance with section 39 of the Danish Medicines Act and meet the requirements in the appertaining executive orders including GMP, cf. executive order on the manufacture and import of medicinal products and intermediate products.

-After receipt at the storage facility (tanks or cylinders), distribution of medicinal gases within the hospital will not be subject to the Danish Health and Medicines Authority’s control.
+After receipt at the storage facility (tanks or cylinders), distribution of medicinal gases within the hospital will not be subject to the Danish Medicines Agency’s control.

 Who is required to have an authorisation for retail sale of medicinal gases?